Jiang-Li/Jiang-Li.github.io/teach/ai-workflow/A Practical AI-Augmented Analyst Workflow.md

-# A Practical AI-Augmented Analyst Workflow
+# A AI-Augmented Analytics Guide

 ## Segment 1: How to Direct Your AI Analyst - The Art of the Prompt